robsmayer/satellites_exp/README.md

     Know how to calculate them separatly and know which function calculate whats
     then sum all attenuation up

+    Trying to get the real altitude between observer and sat
 ## Ideas/Questions:

     Should satellite be a class ?